Code-Institute-Submissions/milestone-project-162/README.md

 I relied heavily on these resources to write my code.
 I am sure a lot of the logic of the tutorials is completely integrated into my project.
 I watched them so often, I can recite them in my sleep.
 It was very hard to get a hang of Javascript for me but I have to say that I really start to "get" it, finally, and am planning to practice A LOT.
 Towards the end, the code was flowing, and I could solve issues by myself (i got the help of tutors before that).
+I tried to credit my code where appropiate.
+I hope you understand that it is not that clear: I try to refrain from copy pasting code in it's entirety.
+I change things as I go along.
+The credit is there, sometimes almost the same, sometimes more as the inspiring and teaching scource from where it started.

 >The memory card game tutorials were my beacon the darkness, my lighthouse in a stormy sea, my refuge from a desperate stackoverflow wormhole.
 I can not credit them enough for helping me forward and making this game.

 To get a hang of the subject I did: